andrew/ultimate-awesome/README.md

 - [awesome-SharePoint](https://github.com/siaf/awesome-SharePoint) - A curated list of awesome SharePoint frameworks, libraries and software.
 - [newsletter](https://github.com/SimonAKing/newsletter) - The repo is the newsletters I've subscribed, random sorted.
 - [awesome-cpp](https://github.com/skykingf/awesome-cpp) - 最有用的开源C/C++资源。.
+- [awesome-soc-analyst](https://github.com/st0pp3r/awesome-soc-analyst) - Online resources related to SOC Analysts.
+Incident investigation reference material, blogs, newsletters, good reads, books, trainings, podcasts, Twitter/X accounts and a set of tools relevant to the role of SOC analyst.
+- [awesome-optimizers](https://github.com/tianshijing/awesome-optimizers) - This repository is a meticulously assembled anthology of optimization algorithms, meticulously implemented in PyTorch, designed to cater to the diverse needs of the machine learning research community.
 - [tci-awesome](https://github.com/TIBCOSoftware/tci-awesome) - Showcase of awesome projects for TCI.
 - [awesome-tools](https://github.com/tsunejui/awesome-tools) - A curated list of tools and libraries I found.
 - [awesome-satysfi](https://github.com/uetchy/awesome-satysfi) - A curated list of awesome SATySFi packages, libraries, and resources.